Skip to main content

 • A familiarity and working knowledge with major concepts and vocabulary in the interdisciplinary field of Queer Studies.

-• An understanding of historical and contemporary LGBTQIA+ issues.
+• An understanding of historical and contemporary LGBTQIA2+ issues.

 • An intersectional and transnational framework to analyze multiple dimensions of human identity and experience that are shaped by sex, gender, and sexuality in relation to race, age, (dis)ability, ethnicity, economic class, and nationality.

-• A demonstrated commitment to social justice that positively transforms our communities in ways that value LGBTQIA+ people.
+• A demonstrated commitment to social justice that positively transforms our communities in ways that value LGBTQIA2+ people.